CactusTheGuy/Minecraft-Plugin-Choice/README.md

 # Introduction
 This is contain all of my potentially usage of my own minecraft server, please take this list as a grain of salt as this is personal references.
+> [!WARNING]
+> This list assume you know how to build the jar files itself or knowing the risk of using development build.

 # List of plugins
 ### Must Have